Stability and instability in saddle point dynamics Part II: The subgradient method: Introduction

-A main complication in the study of the subgradient method arises from the fact the this is a {\em non-smooth} {system, i.e. a nonlinear ODE with} a discontinuous vector field due to the projections involved.
-This prohibits the direct application of classical Lyapunov or LaSalle theorems (e.g. \cite{khalil}), which is reflected in the direct approach used by Arrow, Hurwicz and Uzawa in \cite{arrow} that avoids the use of such tools.
-More recently, the work of Feijer and Paganini \cite{Paganini} unified the previously ad-hoc and application focused analysis of primal dual gradient dynamics in network optimisation, and proposed that the switching in the dynamics be interpreted in the framework of hybrid automata, where a LaSalle Invariance principle was recently obtained in \cite{Hybrid}.
-However, as recently pointed out in \cite{Cherukuri-primal-dual}, there are cases where the assumptions required in \cite{Hybrid} do not hold.
-In \cite{Cherukuri-primal-dual}, the LaSalle invariance principle for discontinuous Carath\'eodory systems is applied to prove convergence of the subgradient method under positivity constraints and the assumption of strict concavity. {Further results on the asymptotic properties of the subgradient method under positivity constraints where derived in \cite{cherukuri2016role} where global convergence was also shown under a condition of local strict concavity-convexity.} In \cite{Richert-Cortes-Robust-distributed-linear-programming} the subgradient method is used to solve linear programs with inequality constraints.
+Various recent studies have also used tools from the analysis of hybrid and discontinuous systems to deduce related convergence results.} The work of Feijer and Paganini \cite{Paganini} proposed that the switching in the dynamics be interpreted in the framework of hybrid automata, using the \icl{invariance principle derived in \cite{Hybrid}.} However, as \icl{pointed} out in \cite{Cherukuri-primal-dual}, there are cases where the assumptions required in \cite{Hybrid} do not hold.
+In \cite{Cherukuri-primal-dual}, the \icl{invariance} principle for discontinuous Carath\'eodory systems is applied to prove convergence of the subgradient method under positivity constraints and the assumption of strict concavity. {Further results on the asymptotic properties of the subgradient method under positivity constraints where derived in \cite{cherukuri2016role} where global convergence was also shown under a condition of local strict concavity-convexity.} In \cite{Richert-Cortes-Robust-distributed-linear-programming} the subgradient method is used to solve linear programs with inequality constraints.
 In general, proving convergence for the subgradient method even in simple cases, is a non-trivial problem that requires {the non-smooth character of the system to be explicitly addressed.}

 Our aim in this paper is to provide a framework of results that allow one to study the asymptotic behaviour of the subgradient method {in a general setting, where the trajectories are constrained to an arbitrary convex domain, and the concave-convex function considered is not necessarily strictly concave-convex.
-One of our main results is to show that despite the nonlinear and non smooth character of the subgradient dynamics, their limiting behaviour are solutions to explicit {\em linear} differential equations.
+One of our main results is to show that despite the nonlinear and non smooth character of the subgradient dynamics, their limiting behaviour \icl{when an equilibrium point exists}, are solutions to explicit {\em linear} differential equations.

 {{In particular, we show} that these {linear} ODEs are {limiting solutions of} subgradient dyanmics on an {\em affine subspace}, which is a class of dynamics that fit within the framework studied in Part~I \cite{Holding-Lestas-gradient-method-Part-I}. {These} dynamics can therefore be exactly characterized, thus allowing to prove convergence to a saddle point for broad classes of problems.